-If you suffered an injury in a Tractor Trailer Accident in the state of South Carolina or Georgia, our attorneys can help you with your case.
+If you suffered an Injury in a Truck Accident in the state of South Carolina or Georgia, our Personal Injury Attorneys can help you with your case.

 There are strict government regulations that trucking companies must follow regarding the operation of their rigs.
 This includes driver training and work schedules.